Skip to content

 Valencia apartment building facade for sale

 Plan around 12-15% on top of the purchase price.
 Coordinate with your living-cost budget and tax setup - residents under Beckham Law see different capital-gains treatment, and buyers who stay tax-resident elsewhere should read up on non-resident property tax in Spain.
+Before committing a deposit, the arras contract guide covers what to verify first.
+If the flat needs work, budget it separately: what a reforma costs per square metre is often the difference between a bargain and a trap.

 Cost ItemAmount / %Notes